donbright/rust-lang-cheat-sheet/README.md

 m.insert('a', 1);               // key is 'a', value is 1
 let b = m['a'];                 // this crashes at runtime if 'a' is not in map *m.get_mut('a').unwrap() += 2;  // changing value inside a map

 ```

+There are no hashmap literals, but you can make your own macro [https://stackoverflow.com/questions/27582739/how-do-i-create-a-hashmap-literal](like Shepmaster, on StackOverflow, click this link)

 ## Ownership